Plyometric exercises are explosive bodyweight moves that involve powerful, rapid stretching and contracting of your muscles to boost muscle power.

 Increases tendon strength, which can decrease injuries

 Power exercise not only strengthens your muscle fibers, but also increases the strength of your tendons.
 Furthermore, stronger tendons mean fewer injuries.
-Plyometrics can strengthen the tendons and improve their elasticity by placing stress on them in a controlled setting.
+Plyometric exercises can strengthen the tendons and improve their elasticity by placing stress on them in a controlled setting.
 (1)

 Increases athletic performance